 Saturnino Herrán was commissioned in 1914 to create a set of three murals, known as a triptych, to adorn the walls of the Palacio de Bellas Artes (Palace of Fine Arts/National Theater) in Mexico City.
 His three murals were to glorify Mexican heritage, with one panel focusing on Mexico’s Pre-Columbian legacy.
 Our Ancient Gods is a small oil study in preparation for the large fresco mural.
 The grand mural derived from Our Ancient Gods was the only one of the three murals to be completed before Herrán’s untimely death in 1918 from gastric complications.
 He was only 31 years old.
 Despite his short life and unfinished commission, Herrán left Our Ancient Gods as a masterpiece of singular beauty.

 The oil on canvas painting is quite small at only 3.3 x 3.7 ft (101 x 112 cm), with the five figures roughly at half life size.
 The resulting mural is doubled in proportion, resulting in life-size figures on the National Theater’s walls.
-Saturnino Herrán uses west Mexican men as his models for Our Ancient Gods because of their strong indigenous and ethnic facial features.
-The locals around Xochicalco, a Pre-Colombian archaeological site, are especially popular with Herrán because of their strong Teotihuacan, Maya, and Matlatzinca ancestry.
+Saturnino Herrán uses West Mexican men as his models for Our Ancient Gods because of their strong Indigenous and ethnic facial features.
+The locals around Xochicalco, a Pre-Colombian archeological site, are especially popular with Herrán because of their strong Teotihuacan, Maya, and Matlatzinca ancestry.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!